 Meghan scowled and muttered “You can keep that jar”.

 Chainsaw continued.
 “You want to be half as popular as me?
 You need to stop trying so hard to be ‘thoughtful’ and ’empowering’ and just… be.
-Or, failing that, Show everyone that you don’t have Harry’s equipment in a shoe box in your dresser.”
+Or, failing that, Show everyone that you don’t have Harry’s wedding equipment in a shoe box in your dresser.”

 He hopped off the desk, leaving Meghan to ponder the rather aggressive marketing advice.
 “So, what’s it going to be, Duchessness?
 Do you want to try and be ‘liked,’ or do you want to be known?”